The Hardcore Holidayoff

 “Not… really,” Magic Minion says back, immediately tagging the source of the voice as Outminion.

 She glances back, and pats the surprisingly fluffy-feeling minion on his massive head.
-Ether is weird, she knows, as it shifts to the being and outlook of its user.
-While most of the Minionry feel like brushed metal, Outminion is more like a big ball of wavy fur – it reminds her of her old fat cat familiar.
+Ether is weird, she knows, as it shifts to the self-image and outlook of its user.
+While most of the Minionry feel like brushed metal, Outminion is more like a big hunk of wavy fur – it reminds her of her old fat cat familiar, if you were to replace all the squishy fat with compacted muscle.

 Outminion reaches back and pats Magic minion, rubbing her hat upon her head.
 “This is a good way to apologize, then,” he says.